ryuma04/ryuma04/README.md

-Just a student trying to enjoy my unemployed days!!!
+Just a student building things!!

 ## 🧠 About Me
 -  Just a student who thought this field would be “fun”
 -  I build things that work… eventually
--  Currently exploring AI, ML...and don't know what comes next
+-  Exploring AI & ML… in hopes of making smarter decisions than before

 ---